nnpk1007/phase-3-project-cli/README.md

 ## Introduction

-Flatiron Market Place is a command-line application built using SQLAlchemy that allows users to interact with an online marketplace.
+Flatiron Market Place is a command-line application built using Python and SQLAlchemy that allows users to interact with an online marketplace.
 Users can log in or sign up, view items on sale, search item, add their own items for sale, buy items, and view their transaction history.

 ## Features